rahidelvi/blog/_posts/2018-01-13-hide_your_address_bar_with_vivaldi.markdown

 The Vivaldi browser has become my daily driver for much of my _config_ work at GrantBook.
 Here's one reason why.

 I use the `CTRL` + `L` shortcut a fair bit to jump to the address bar with my keyboard.
-Because that's easy to remember, `CTRL` + `SHIFT` + `L` hides my address bar in Vivaldi.
+Because that's easy to remember I've setup `CTRL` + `SHIFT` + `L` to hide my address bar in Vivaldi.
 On some websites I find you just don't need it.

 You set it up like this.